 - Fever is the body’s natural response to a foreign invader (such as a cold/flu virus).

 - The definition of fever changes depending on the child’s age (a fever in an infant can be a normal temp for a 4 year old).

 - Ear thermometers provide an easy and accurate way to measure temperature in children.
 New technology allows you to input a child’s age and get results in seconds with colour coded fever indicator to help parents understand the results.

-- Medication is not always necessary.
-If giving medication adhere to dosage guidelines for weight/age; avoid using aspirin in children.
+- If giving fever-reducing medication adhere to dosage guidelines for weight/age; avoid using aspirin in children.

 - Consult with your doctor if your child is less than 6 months old or has other symptoms such as vomiting, rash, difficulty breathing or is lethargic.